Skip to main content

 Step 3 — Verify status

 Back in Settings → Image Domain, click Refresh status until it becomes active.
-Mailkick also checks a health endpoint:
+Mailkick checks a health endpoint automatically:

 • https://<your-hostname>/_mailkick/health